mit-rss/intro_to_ros/README.md

 2. Again, push your code, the screenshot, and any supporting files with a appropriate commit message.

 ## Question 5: Create a custom Message and Publish it
 The publisher from the previous exercise was publishing two related pieces of data on two separate topics (***open_space/distance*** and ***open_space/angle***).
 In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data, and name your custom message file `OpenSpace.msg`.
 After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic ***open_space***.
-Hint: Don't forget to modify your `CmakeLists.txt` and `package.xml` files.
+Hint: Don't forget to modify your `CMakeLists.txt` and `package.xml` files.
 ### Commit Specification
 1. Commit your modified code, config/meta files, and your custom message file as well any supporting files.